How should departments submit cash or check deposits to the University?

 Note: Departments should contact ctl-Deposits@fsu.edu for reorders of bank deposit slips, deposit stamps, and/or tamper-resistant deposit bags.

-Is there University policy departments are required to abide by when accepting and processing departmental deposits?
+Is there an university policy departments are required to abide by when accepting and processing departmental deposits?

 - Security when storing, managing, and transmitting deposits